Book I — The Drifter

 Barter

 Outside Consortium reach, trade happens in goods.
-The canonical barter table (in the barter-rates reference file) lists rough exchange rates for ammunition, salt, water, food, tobacco, and ghost-rock.
-A box of pistol ammunition is worth roughly a day’s water in the deep Scorchveil — and a day’s water is worth your life there.
+The canonical barter table (in the barter-rates reference file) lists rough exchange rates for ammunition, salt, water, food, and labor.
+A pouch of ammunition can be worth a day’s water in the deep Scorchveil, and a day’s water is worth your life there.

 Salt holds value everywhere.
-A pouch of consecrated rock salt costs §20 in town and can be traded for almost anything in the wastes.
+A pouch of purified rock salt costs §40 in town and can be traded for almost anything in the wastes.
 Smart travelers carry more salt than they think they need.

 The Cost Rating